 The team has discovered an enzyme with a very special ability to reduce build-up of blood clots that clog arteries while also sticking blood firmly to the site of blood vessel injury.
 In order to test this enzyme and develop new protective medications the research team needs donations of blood to work with.

 The leader of the project, Professor Shaun Jackson, believes the new therapies in development will be more effective than current pharmacy drugs and a game changer for how the disease is managed.

 "We're talking about a raft of exciting new medicines that represent one of the most promising new ways of treating disease."
 Professor Shaun Jackson.

 Blood donors must be aged 18 and 60 years, and not currently taking anti-clotting or anti-inflammatory medication including aspirin and ibuprofen.
-Donors give between 100 and 400ml of blood per donation, with collections held at the The Charles Perkins Centre at the University of Sydney in Camperdown, between 8am and 10am.
-Donors receive $10 per donation as reimbursement for their travel or parking costs.
+Donors give between 100 and 400ml of blood per donation, with collections held at the Charles Perkins Centre at The University of Sydney in Camperdown, between 8am and 10am.
+Donors will receive reimbursement for their travel or parking costs.

 If you are interested in donating your blood, please email BloodDonation@hri.org.au or phone (02) 8627 4104.